|

 and back again.
 You meanuse it to destroy the portal?

-Llolth, what sort of idiot are you?
+Llolth, what kind of idiot are you?

 I am notII just copied it from a book,